learn-co-curriculum/phase-3-reading-error-messages/README.md

 solving a crime.
 The only bad thing is that more often than not, you're also the criminal that caused the error in the first place.

-Errors are clues that interpreter is giving you.
+Errors are clues that the interpreter is giving you.
 They point you toward how to fix the program and move on.

 ## Four Common Error Types